rocky-linux/documentation/docs/guides/security/firewalld.md

   icmp-blocks: echo-reply echo-request
   rich rules:
 ```
-Note that we have removed "ssh" access from services and blocked icmp "echo-reply" and "echo-request".
+Note that you have removed SSH access from services and blocked ICMP "echo-reply" and "echo-request".

-In our "admin" zone so far, it looks like this:
+In your "admin" zone so far, it looks like this:

 `firewall-cmd --list-all --zone=admin`